Looking for the best things to do in Chiang Mai? The largest city in northern Thailand has a lot to offer visitors for days.

 In many countries, markets are places where you’ll learn more about the native people and their culture than you will in a museum or at a crowded tourist site.
 Chiang Mai’s Warorot Market is one such place.
-Unlike a lot of the afternoon and night markets in Chiang Mai, this market opens bright and early.
+Unlike many afternoon and night markets in Chiang Mai, this market opens bright and early.

-You’ll find plenty of non-food items like clothing, jewelry, and silverware, but it may be the exotic fruit, vegetables, fish and spices that you’ll find most alluring.
-Like a lot of markets, the prices are not set in stone, and although you’ll stand out as a tourist, with a little friendly banter and negotiation, you may get a price not too far above what the locals pay.
+You’ll find plenty of non-food items like clothing, jewelry, and silverware, but it may be the exotic fruit, vegetables, fish, and spices that you’ll find most alluring.
+Like many markets, the prices are not set in stone, and although you’ll stand out as a tourist, with a little friendly banter and negotiation, you may get a price not too far above what the locals pay.

 Khum Khantoke Traditional Dance and Dinner Show

 For those dedicated souls who like to utilize their time efficiently and kill two birds with one stone, the Khum Khantoke Traditional Dance and Dinner Show is one of the things to do in Chiang Mai that you won’t want to miss.

 You’ll be seated below an ornate stage and dine on authentic Thai food while listening to traditional Thai music.
 You’ll watch groups of magnificently adorned dancers perform dances from the different regions and cultures found within Thailand’s borders.